EngineerRunner/EngineerRunner.github.io/itch-script.md

     varset, variable-name, value

 ### input
 Uses Scratch's "ask and wait" block.
 Sets a variable in the global variable list, the answer variable, to the value entered by the user.
+Also sets the temp variable to the answer

+### storetemp
+Stores the temporary variable to another accessible variable.
+Unlike variables in the global list, this can directly be used as a parameter of a variable.
+This variable is accessible with the keyword **stored**.
+(If you haven't seen already, the keyword for the temporary variable is **temp**.

+### restore temp
+Sets the temporary variable to the stored variable.
 ## Pen Blocks

 There's also pen blocks, to be used in conjunction with cmdhide.